Dynamic Convolution for 3D Point Cloud Instance Segmentation: Experiments

 \subsection{Network Architectures.}

 The network architectures used in our experiments include \cite{graham2018sparseconv}, \cite{choy20194d}, and \cite{qi2017pointnetplusplus}.
 The first two are voxel-based and the last one is point-based.
 The network proposed by \cite{graham2018sparseconv} contains 7 blocks, each of which has a down-sampling factor of 2.
-The feature dimensions of the blocks are: 1$\times$c, 2$\times$c, $\cdots$, 7$\times$c, where $i$ controls the scaleability of the model, as shown in Figure. \ref{fig:backbone}.
+The feature dimensions of the blocks are: 1$\times$c, 2$\times$c, $\cdots$, 7$\times$c, where $i$ controls the scaleability of the model.
 The default setting is identical with \cite{jiang2020pointgroup}, where $i$ is set to 16.
 We also report the performance of a larger model with $i$ set to 32, denoted as \SexyName-\text{L}.
 Minkowski-Engine\cite{choy20194d},is another framework for sparse convolution, which has been widely used in \cite{choy2019fully, choy2020high, gwak2020gsdn}.
 The performance of using Minkowski-Engine is denoted as \SexyName-\text{Mink}.
 For point-based architecture, we utilize PointNet++ \cite{qi2017pointnetplusplus}.
+Compared with voxel-based backbones, PointNet++ processes a limited number of points, due to the heavy computation on the neighboring searching.
+Thus, we conduct experiments on PartNet, a consistent large-scale dataset with fine-grained and hierarchical part annotations.